-Also, your surgeon may remove extra glandular breast tissue via an incision around the nipple.
-Your plastic surgeon must do a complete physical examination of the breasts to confirm the condition and rule out breast cancer.
+Gynecomastia is more than a fat problem.
+Your surgeon may remove extra glandular breast tissue via an incision around the nipple.
+Your plastic surgeon also must do a complete physical examination of the breasts to confirm the condition and rule out breast cancer.

 To prepare for this surgery, you should stop taking any prescription or over-the-counter drugs that boost the chances of bleeding.
-Also, please stop smoking for several weeks before the operation, and eat a healthy diet to encourage proper healing and recovery.
+Also, please stop smoking for several weeks before the operation, and eat a healthy diet to encourage proper gynecomastia recovery and healing.

 Most plastic surgeons do this procedure under general anesthesia, but it’s possible to do it with oral sedation and local anesthesia.
 Your surgeon may put in drains after the procedure to reduce the chances of fluid buildup.